syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### historyManager.stackLimit `Number`
 {:#members:historymanager-stacklimit}

-stackLimit property takes a history entry as argument and returns the number of actions to be stored on the history manager
+The `stackLimit` property used to restrict the undo and redo actions to a certain limit.

 #### Default Value: